Trade Marking Business Names Protect Brands Legally

 1. Registering A Business Name

-This is required if you plan to trade under a name that is different from your personal name or legal entity (such as your Australian company number or Australian business number).
-A business name registration with the Australian Securities and Investments Commission (ASIC) allows you to operate legally under that name, but it doesn’t offer the same level of protection as a trade mark.
+If you intend to trade under a name that differs from your personal name or legal entity (such as your Australian company number or Australian business number), you must register it with the Australian Securities and Investments Commission (ASIC).
+This registration allows you to operate legally under that name.
+However, it does not provide the same level of protection as a trade mark.

 2. Trade Marking Your Business Name